 Experiment 2

 Experiment 2 was comprised of a single “control” condition to assess people’s baseline levels of risk-taking.
-In this condition, 23 participants completed the gambling task without any prior induction or video.
-Participants were paid $8 CAD for approximately 20 minutes of their time, plus a bonus averaging $1.242 CAD (SD = 0.076).
-One participant was excluded from the analysis for choosing the risky option less than 15% of the time.
+In this condition, 24 participants completed the gambling task without any prior induction or video.
+One participant was excluded from the analysis for having insufficient levels of exploration and not choosing the risk option at all until trial.
+Of the remaining 23 participants, 12 were randomly assigned to the first-win condition and 11 were assigned to the second-win condition.
+Participants were paid $8 CAD for approximately 20 minutes of their time, plus a bonus averaging $1.242 CAD (SD = 0.076)..
 The gambling task and memory recall procedure was identical to that of Experiment 1 except that they were performed in the absence of an episodic or control impressions induction.
 The same data analysis and modeling procedure from Experiment 2 was used.

 Results